athiradevan/athiradevan/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with new technologies and softwares
 - 💬 Ask me about Embedded Systems and IoT
-- 📫 How to reach me:  email ID- athiradevan7@gmail.com, [Linkedin @athiradevan](https://www.linkedin.com/in/athira-devan/)
+- 📫 How to reach me:  email @athiradevan7@gmail.com, [Linkedin @athiradevan](https://www.linkedin.com/in/athira-devan/)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am a trained singer